 A Covenant Eschatology Commentary on Revelation 22: Conclusion

-In this commentary on Revelation 22, the reader is once again exposed to evidence from the Bible and NDE’s that the new Jerusalem is a symbolic depiction of the church described in the likeness of heaven.
+In this fulfilled eschatology commentary on Revelation 22, the reader is once again exposed to evidence from the Bible and NDE’s that the new Jerusalem is a symbolic depiction of the reign of the church described in the likeness of heaven.

 - C.S.
 Lewis “The World’s Last Night,” The Essential C.S.
 Lewis 1960, 385, cited in http://libertytothecaptives.net/cslewis_fruits.html.
 (December 2008).

 - Roger Beck, personal correspondence, 19 October 2017.